dtwagner33/OSI-Model-Tutorial/OSI Model Overview.md

 <details>
   <summary>Application Layer</summary>
 <br>
-The application layer is the most user-facing layer.
+The Application layer is the seventh layer and is our most user-facing layer.
 It's what allows user applications to communicate with each other.

 ![Application Layer](https://user-images.githubusercontent.com/75860671/206801965-4c6766aa-ec0e-4d3e-a343-c5ef076b2c80.png)